 Reviewed by Glenn Erickson

-L’Inhumaine has not been an easy film to see in a good print, and Flicker Alley’s fairly amazing restoration is a 4K scan from the original negative (which usually means, from a first-generation dupe of the negative).
-The title translates as ‘the inhuman woman,’ but the story is almost meaningless, a hook onto which to hang a fantastic detour into science fiction that gives L’Herbier an opportunity to test-drive the theory that film should be an amalgam of all the arts.
-By focusing top architects, designers and other artists on his picture, he hopes for a synthesis of aesthetic values, to achieve a cinematic critical mass.
+L’Inhumaine has not been an easy film to see in a good print.
+Flicker Alley’s fairly amazing restoration is a 4K scan from the original negative (which usually means, from a first-generation dupe of the negative).
+The title translates as ‘the inhuman woman,’ but the story is almost meaningless, a hook onto which to hang a fantastic detour into science fiction that gives L’Herbier an opportunity to test-drive his theory that film should be an amalgam of all the arts.
+By focusing top architects, designers and other artists on his picture, he hoped for a synthesis of aesthetic values, to achieve a cinematic critical mass.

 L’Inhumaine is itself something of a super vanity production, in the tradition of flamboyant art films by Frenchmen like Abel Gance.
 Anyone interested in all at how films look should be riveted by the show’s overall uniqueness.
 L’Herbier’s direction is so strong that it holds its own against the show’s bizarre sets and costumes.
 Claire Lescot and Einar Norsen have similar taste, in that the exteriors of their homes are similar cubist constructions, with simple shapes.
 His is vertically organized, and hers is designed on horizontal lines.
 Some of the shots are models, with little moving cars.
 Claire’s great hall has a bizarre patterned floor; dinner is served on an island in a pool, reached by little bridges.
 Her black servants wear look-alike masks with weird smiles, giving the impression that she’s being waited on by robot toys.
 Claire’s indoor garden almost looks like a cartoon approximation of a garden; it’s all very strange.